-United States Citizenship and Immigration Services (USCIS) denied my asylum application and referred my case to the Immigration Court.
-Does this mean I am illegally in the United States?
-I am worried that I might be deported while waiting for the immigration judge to decide my case.
-Also, if the judge denies my application and I need to appeal, can the government deport me then?
+One common worry that asylum applicants have after United States Citizenship and Immigration Services (USCIS) denies their asylum application and refers the case to immigration court is "Does this mean I am illegally in the United States?
+If so, can I be deported while waiting for the immigration judge to decide my case or soon after the judge denies my application?"

-The difficulty here is that it may not be in your best interest to immediately seek a stay of removal after filing a petition for review.
+The difficulty here is that it might not be in your best interest to seek a stay of removal right after filing a petition for review.
 Doing so can sometimes negatively affect you, such as by prompting the government to arrest you.
 It is, therefore, a good idea to work with an attorney to decide when to file a request for a stay of removal from the Court of Appeals.

-In deciding whether to grant your request for a stay of removal, the Court of Appeals will consider various factors, such as whether the government opposes your request, whether you are likely to succeed on your asylum appeal, the hardship you would suffer if the stay is not granted, and whether the government or the public would suffer any hardship if you were to remain in the United States while your appeal is pending.
+In deciding whether to grant your request for a stay of removal, the Court of Appeals will consider various factors, such as whether the government opposes your request, whether you are likely to succeed on your asylum appeal, the hardship you would suffer if the stay were not granted, and whether the government or the public would suffer any hardship if you were to remain in the United States while your appeal is pending.

 If you are in removal proceedings and wish to avoid deportation, it is best to contact an licensed, competent, and experienced immigration attorney as soon as possible to discuss your potential options.
 The attorney can analyze the strength of your asylum case, gather documents and paperwork, draft legal arguments on your behalf, prepare any witnesses, appear with you in immigration court for your hearings, and strategize next steps after a denial.